Girgias/unify-typing-modes-rfc/README.md

 Although this is only tangentially related as a proper definition of a package/module in PHP is still highly desirable, but the driving force for this has mostly been how to apply the `strict_type` declare without needing to repeat one-self, something which is a non-issue with a unified typing mode.

+## Reason for keeping the `strict_type` declare

+The main reason to keep the `strict_type` declare is to signal to static analysers and IDEs that one doesn't want to use PHP's type juggling.

+However, due to it possessing well defined and constrained semantics IDEs/static analysers may not use this declare statement to expand its scope, for example to show an error when using PHP's type juggling with operators.
+Being able to expand its semantics via a configuration option  would remove the need for additional declare statements which cannot be used on previous versions of PHP.
+One such proposal is the withdrawn "Strict operator directive" RFC.
+[13]

 ## Prerequisites